 JeM plotted series of strikes in New Delhi using virtual numbers

-New Delhi, Dec 02: The Jaish-e-Mohammad had planned on carrying out strikes in New Delhi post the Pulwama attack, the National Investigation Agency said in its chargesheet.
+New Delhi, Dec 02: The Jaish-e-Mohammad (JeM) had planned on carrying out strikes in New Delhi post the Pulwama attack, the National Investigation Agency (NIA) said in its charge sheet.

-The module of the JeM had tasked one of its members to carry out a reconnaissance in Delhi, the chargesheet filed by the NIA against four members of the outfit also stated.
+The module of the JeM had tasked one of its members to carry out a reconnaissance in Delhi, the charge sheet filed by the NIA against four members of the outfit also stated.

 The NIA says that Mudasir Ahmed was sent to various places in Delhi and asked to find targets that the JeM could hit.
 He stayed in touch with Sajjad Ahmad, Tanvir Ahmad, Bilal Ahmad and Muzaffar Ahmad, the NIA said while filing charges.